 - Put your hand across your opponent’s neck and finish the choke by squeezing your hands together and driving your bodyweight close to your adversary’s neck.

 Need more details!

-The video below will walk you through the process of setting up an Ezekiel choke starting from the top side control position.
+The video below will walk you through setting up an Ezekiel choke starting from the top side control position.

 The top half guard is another fantastic Brazilian jiu-jitsu position to execute the Ezekiel choke, but how?

-The steps that follow will walk you through the process of establishing an Ezekiel Choke from the top half guard position on the ground.
+The following steps will walk you through establishing an Ezekiel Choke from the top half guard position on the ground.